 My second natural remedy for acid reflux is DGL licorice lozenges from enzymedica.
 Sucking on a DGL licorice lozenge is especially helpful for anyone who has acid reflux in the throat.

-Eating a lighter and earlier dinner can also help to prevent acid reflux at night
+Eating a lighter and earlier dinner can also help to prevent acid reflux at night.

 #3 Optimal GI Powder

-Optimal Gi can be mixed in with the slippery elm tea for additional gut-healing nutrients to prevent and relieve heartburn or again mixed into smoothies, yogurt, oatmeal or applesauce.
+Optimal Gi can be mixed in with the slippery elm tea for additional gut-healing nutrients to prevent and relieve heartburn or again mixed into smoothies, yogurt, oatmeal, or applesauce.

-While these are my top 3 natural remedies for acid reflux and initial protocol often there needs to be more investigative work to uncover why heartburn has developed such as insufficient secretion of digestive juices from the primary digestive organs which are stomach acid, enzymes from the pancreas and bile from the gallbladder.
+To fully resolve acid reflux, there needs to be more investigative work to uncover why heartburn has developed, such as insufficient secretion of digestive juices from the primary digestive organs, which are:

 High histamine foods can be a trigger for some people as well.
 Identifying what your trigger foods are is crucial for preventing acid reflux.